MonkeyMischief/GorillaMotionByScruffy/README.md

 ![logo](https://github.com/TheScruffyKat/GorillaMotion/blob/main/gorillaMotion.png?raw=true)

 # GorillaMotion for GorillaLocomotion
 An unnoficial update that adds new functionality.
-Original gorillalocomotion package also required
+Original gorillalocomotion package will also need to be installed to use

 **99% of the code is by LemmingVR and not me: Please star the original and not mine!**